 - Con: But literature is not sufficient.
-Langston and his father go to church, out of habit, not faith; both have a grudge against God for taking L’s mother.
+Langston and his father go to church out of habit, not faith; both have a grudge against God for taking Langston’s mother.
 That’s realistic, and worth thinking about.
 Whether they return to God is an open question, but the poet may help with that too.
 The somber tone may be too much for readers who like their stories light.

 - Overall rating: 4